 Even if you may not be able to get a 2-month-old sleep schedule going just yet, it’s still a great time to start establishing some healthy sleep habits and bedtime cues to help your little one learn how to go to sleep.
 You can try strategies such as:

 - Laying your baby down drowsy

 - Trying a “dream feed”—when you feed your baby before they have fully awakened

-- Keeping bedtime routines consistent, such as lights off, a story, white noise on, to cue your baby to sleep
+- Keeping bedtime routines consistent, such as bath time with a soft baby towel, lights off, a story, white noise on, to cue your baby to sleep

 - Remember that sleep begets sleep, so don’t try to keep your baby awake in hopes they will sleep better at night—it’s not the way babies work, promise!